-National Society of the Colonial Dames of America raised funds and created memorial's design
+- Dedicated May 21, 1902 by President Theodore Roosevelt - National Society of the Colonial Dames of America raised funds and created memorial's design

-- Features a 50-foot Corinthian Column topped by a bronze eagle perched on a sphere constructed of Quincy Granite - 4 guns are mounted on concrete stands at the rear of the monument.
+- Height: 50 feet tall - · Material: Barre Granite - Features a Corinthian Column topped by a bronze eagle perched on of a sphere constructed of Quincy Granite - Black granite spheres lie at each corner of the base - 44 bronze stars border the upper base - 4 guns are mounted on concrete stands at the rear of the monument.
 The two inner guns are U.S. Naval Guns while the outer two were captured from Spanish coastal batteries